What is a Life Estate and When Will I Need One?

 A life estate is a form of joint ownership in a piece of real estate.
 The hallmark of a life estate is the length of time each owner has rights in the property and what those rights are.

 Life Estate is Joint Ownership but with Different Rights

 The person who holds the life estate, called the life tenant, has possession of the property during his or her lifetime.
-But upon the life tenant’s passing, the other owner, called the remainderman, will take full ownership of the property, and can take possession if she desires.
-In other words, the remainderman owns the property but has no right to possess it as long as the life tenant is alive, unless the life tenant gives express permission.
+Upon the life tenant’s passing, the other owner, called the remainderman, will take full ownership of the property, and can take possession if she desires.
+In other words, the remainderman owns the property but has no right to possess it as long as the life tenant is alive unless the life tenant gives express permission.

 After he passes away, the life tenant no longer has a say in how the property is treated or what the remainderman can do with it, even if the life tenant attempts to restrict use or ownership through other means or through a will.

 Here are some features of a life estate and whether those features are helpful or could cause problems down the road.

 During his lifetime, the life tenant generally is responsible for maintaining the property.
 He can also improve it, and often has the right to rent it out.

 No Probate Necessary